-Sophia isn’t quite an avid reader yet.
+My youngest isn’t quite an avid reader yet.
 She’s my one child who can’t sit still for long, so she has been my most reluctant reader.
 She is a huge fan of the Dork Diaries series, and usually chooses those books for reading time.
-Her reading list this summer is vastly different than the reading list Chloe had for the same age, but different kids need different reading material.
+Her reading list this summer is vastly different than the reading list her older sister had for the same age, but different kids need different reading material.
 That’s just how it goes!

 This year, I chose some books I think she will enjoy reading, and a couple I know will be harder for her to sit with and read herself.
-The great thing about Sophia, is that she does love being read to out loud.
+The great thing about her is that she loves it when I read to her out loud.
 She listens very well to the story, even though she is standing on her head or doing cartwheels while I read.
 I plan to read Harry Potter to her first (I will be reading to her from the gorgeous illustrated edition, though), and then I will probably read Holes.
 I know she’ll love listening to both, and perhaps she’ll even pick up the books to read on her own!

 Daphne’s Diary of Daily Disasters Series by Marissa Moss:

 This year, I went with a dystopian series that she hasn’t read yet (at least, I don’t think she has), because she tore through The Hunger Games series and The Maze Runner series.
-I also chose Code Name Verity—a book about World War 2 that was actually on Bria’s list last year—because she read The Diary of Anne Frank this year and loved it.
+I also chose Code Name Verity—a book about World War 2 that was actually on my oldest’s list last year.
+I chose it because she read The Diary of Anne Frank this year and loved it.
 The rest are books that were recommended for her age that I think she will love.

-Like Chloe, Bria also does plenty of reading on her own.
+Like my middle daughter, she also does plenty of reading on her own.
 She has been working through the whole spinoff series of the Mortal Instrument books and just began Lady Midnight, which is the big, fat first (and only—so far!) book in the Dark Artifices series.
 I’m not sure when the next one is coming out, so I am guessing she’ll enjoy starting The Giver series this summer while she is waiting!

 And since she likes to stick to fantasy in her reading, I always throw a couple in there that aren’t in that genre just to help her branch out.
 She usually reads them and enjoys them and then goes back to the next fantasy book in her pile.
 Which is wonderful.